top of page

 Shopaholism is a type of addiction where you experience withdrawal symptoms when trying to stop buying things (such as depression), and continue buying even though this causes problems in your life (such as debt).
 Shopaholics often behave like high-functioning alcoholics because there is no physical hangover from shopping – just financial hangovers!

-Problem shopping (shopaholism) can result in serious stress to your finances, relationships and self-esteem.
+Problem shopping (shopaholism) can seriously stress your finances, relationships and self-esteem.
 Get help if you have a problem.
-Real therapy is actually cheaper than retail therapy! ....and what's the point of a great wardrobe if you can't boast about your great therapist!?
+Real therapy is cheaper than retail therapy!
+What's the point of a great wardrobe if you can't boast about your great therapist!?

 What is Retail Therapy?

-After an especially difficult day, you may find yourself wanting to treat yourself.
-A little retail therapy can be a great way to reward yourself for a job well done. it might help you unwind after a stressful time.
-However, if you find yourself constantly looking for ways to get your hands on new clothes, shoes, or accessories—even if they don’t fit into your budget, it might be time to take stock of what motivates these purchases.
+After an especially difficult day, you may want to treat yourself.
+A little retail therapy can be a great way to reward yourself for a job well done and might help you unwind after a stressful time.
+However, if you find yourself constantly looking for ways to get your hands on new clothes, shoes, or accessories—even if they don’t fit into your budget—it might be time to take stock of what motivates these purchases.

 What are the Signs of Shopping Addiction?